 The guidance below outlines frequently asked questions relating to post-Pause restrictions implemented via Executive Orders 20-108, 21-09, 21-11, and 21-13.
 Unless specifically indicated via Executive Order, all Phase III regulations and guidance carry forward through this period.
 All Phase III guidance continues to be available on www.ReopeningRI.com.
 Individuals and business owners are encouraged to review community and industry-specific guidance documents online.
 Additional public health guidance relating to quarantine, isolation and travel can be found through the RIDOH website at www.covid.ri.gov.

 Update: Restore RI Grant Application Portal (Application deadline was 12/8/20)

-Restore RI is targeted at small businesses that have been most severely impacted by the COVID-19 pandemic.
-The program will provide eligible businesses with grants of up to $15,000.
-Businesses with more than one employee (in addition to the owner) but not more than 20 are eligible for this program.
-Sole proprietors with at least one employee are also eligible to apply.
-Note: restaurants and caterers are not subject to the employee cap for purposes of qualification.
+The Restore RI Grant is targeted at small businesses that have been most severely impacted by the COVID-19 pandemic.
+The program will provide eligible businesses with grants of up to $30,000.

 Current information and resources for business owners regarding operating guidelines for Phase III, COVID-19 Control Plan template and more.

 East Providence Business Owners/Employers

 City of East Providence Web site featuring COVID-19 related executive orders from Mayor DaSilva, relief loan program for small businesses, contact information for city departments and more.

 A limited amount of funds remain for City of East Providence Take It Outside grants for East Providence small businesses.
 Details and application here.
 Contact Jim Moran for availability of funds before applying.
 (401) 435-7531 X11153